JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 - ### Conversion of READMEs to full Documentation

   There are many areas in the SciML which have READMEs but not a full documentation.
-One prominent example is [DiffEqFlux.jl](https://github.com/SciML/DiffEqFlux.jl) which has had [multiple blog posts written on it](https://julialang.org/blog/2019/01/fluxdiffeq/) but stil has just a README!
+One prominent example is [DiffEqFlux.jl](https://github.com/SciML/DiffEqFlux.jl) which has had [multiple blog posts written on it](https://julialang.org/blog/2019/01/fluxdiffeq/) but still has just a README!
 Changing from the README to a proper documentation, utilzing the same information but re-styling the writing into proper tutorial and reference portions, would be a major win.
 Global sensitivity analysis is another area where it would be useful to restyle towards a full documentation.

 - ### Tutorial Writing